GitHubUNCStudent/ProjectLinks/README.md

 ## This is a work in progress.
 I have many improvements and additions to make.

-+ ##  [My Fall 2019 Class project](https://github.com/GitHubUNCStudent/BIOS512-assignments/blob/master/FinalProject/RoddenFinalProject_BlogasMarkdownFile.md) with the task of writing a blog post accompanied by data visualization as inspired by [fivethirtyeight.com](https://fivethirtyeight.com/features/this-was-the-slowest-boston-marathon-since-the-1970s/)
++ ##  [My Fall 2019 Class project](https://github.com/GitHubUNCStudent/BIOS512-assignments/blob/master/FinalProject/RoddenFinalProject_BlogasMarkdownFile.md) with the task of writing a blog post accompanied by data visualization as inspired by [fivethirtyeight.com](https://fivethirtyeight.com/features/this-was-the-slowest-boston-marathon-since-the-1970s/).
+The [Jupyter Notebook with the R code](https://github.com/GitHubUNCStudent/BIOS512-assignments/blob/master/FinalProject/RoddenFinalProject_RCode.ipynb) for the project data pre-processing and analysis is also posted.

 + ## [Visualization of the most frequent terms](https://github.com/GitHubUNCStudent/BIOS512-assignments/blob/master/README.md)  in the syllabus for Biostatistics 512 class